Weak Bruhat interval modules of the 0-Hecke algebra: Introduction

+For the definitions of source and sink, see Definition~\ref{def: of source and sink}.
 Then, using the essential epimorphisms constructed in~\cite{20CKNO2}, we introduce two readings $\rmread$ and $\tread$, where the former is defined on $\SIT(\alpha)$ and $\SET(\alpha)$ and the latter is defined on each class $E$.
 With this preparation, we prove that